laravel/spark-docs/teams.md

     {
         use CanJoinTeams;
     }

-By default your users will be able to create additional teams from their account dashboard, however you can disable this feature by adding the following in your `SparkServiceProvicer`:
+After registration, your users will be able to create additional teams from their account dashboard; however, you can disable the creation of additional teams by adding the following to the `booted` method of your `SparkServiceProvicer`:

     Spark::noAdditionalTeams();

 <a name="accessing-the-users-teams"></a>